 Here are some of them

-Paddy Tillett has served as chair & spokesperson since the group was established in 1987.
-Paddy is an architect, urban designer and city planner with three decades of international professional experience.
-For over 15 years he has headed the department of Planning and Urban Design for the firm of Zimmer Gunsul Frasca, where he is a principal.
-He practiced in London, Cologne, Abuja, Nigeria and Osaka before coming to live in Portland, Oregon in 1982.
-“There is no clearer statement about the civic pride of Portland’s citizens than the sight of lit bridges connecting its communities.”
+Until 2018, Paddy Tillett served as chair & spokesperson since Willamette Light Brigade was established in 1987.
+Paddy is an architect, urban designer and city planner with four decades of international professional experience.
+He is a principal in the Department of Planning and Urban Design at ZGF Architects LLP.
+He practiced in several countries around the world before coming to live in Portland, Oregon in 1982.
+“Willamette Light Brigade brings visibility to art and architecture after dark as an expression of Portland’s creativity and civic awareness.”

 Don’s public service work included positions in all levels of government in Oregon including local, regional and state.
 He even got called back after retirement to help several agencies adjust their budgets during the recession.
 As a resident of SE Portland, Don has served on a variety of neighborhood and non-profit boards.
 He especially enjoys his time with the Willamette Light Brigade, not only because of the group’s wonderful mission to turn our bridges into things of delight at night, but also because of the opportunity to work with fun and interesting people.
 “If you are looking for a way to improve our community and have some fun doing it, come join the Willamette Light Brigade!!”